 Practical guidance: If your primary goal is to secure Edge while you’re browsing and you don’t want to mess with device-wide settings, start with a reputable Edge extension.
 If you also want to secure Slack, email clients, or software that doesn’t run inside Edge, pair it with a solid OS-level VPN.

-How to install a VPN extension in Edge: a quick, step-by-step guide
+How to install a VPN extension in Edge: a quick, step-by-step guide Best vpn for edgerouter 2026

 1 Open Microsoft Edge and go to Edge Add-ons or the Edge Web Store.